Healthdirect Free Australian health advice you can count on.

 How do I get an eScript to my pharmacist?

-You can take your token to a pharmacy as you normally would a paper prescription.
-You can also forward your token directly to a pharmacy, and the pharmacist will get your medicine ready for you to collect or delivered to your home if this service is available.
+You can also forward your token directly to a pharmacy.
+Then the pharmacist will get your medicine ready for you to collect.
+The pharmacy can deliver medicine to your home, if this service is available.

 You can also forward your token to a trusted person so they can collect your medicine.